 SmartShape Weight Loss Centre has helped over 6,000 patients improve their quality of life and achieve sustained weight loss since the clinic opened in 2005, and continues to be the leading provider of proven weight loss programs in Canada.

-Our fully-qualified surgeons perform four life-changing procedures:
+Our fully-qualified surgeons perform several life-changing procedures, including: